 Salmon Roll Sushi Bowl

-Why We Love It: I think I could eat sushi every day of the week, and since I am way too intimidated to actually attempt to make a sushi roll, this bowl is the ultimate sushi lover’s dream.
-Light, flavorful, and full of veggies and protein, this salmon bowl will become your favorite weekday lunch or dinner (sushi is for all times of day, right?!)
+Why We Love It: I think I could eat sushi every day of the week.
+Because I am way too intimidated to actually attempt to make a sushi roll, this bowl is the ultimate sushi lover’s dream.
+Light, flavorful, and full of veggies and protein, this salmon bowl will become your favorite weekday lunch or dinner.

 Hero Ingredient: Sweet, savory salmon is one of the best alliterations in the food world.
 Just a teaspoon of honey will give your sushi bowl a delicious touch of sweetness.